Incremental Computation: What Is the Essence?

-Rather than manually developing incremental algorithms for each particular problem, an incremental execution framework allows non-incremental programs that are expressed in the framework to run directly and automatically handles changes supported by the framework to achieve incremental computation.
-For example, a framework can support caching the return values of certain functions and automatically reuse the cached results when such functions are called again on the same arguments.
+\mypar{Incremental program-evaluation frameworks} Rather than manually developing incremental algorithms for each particular problem, an \defn{incremental program-evaluation framework} allows non-incremental programs that are expressed in the framework to run directly and automatically handles changes supported by the framework to achieve incremental computation.
+For example, a framework can support caching the return values of calls to certain functions and automatically reuse the cached results when such functions are called again on the same arguments.